amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 - The list of member processes is reassuringly short.
 - All processes appear to have been run as the `root` user.

-## Summary of Linux namespace types
+## Summary of namespace types

-Here's the summary of the main Linux namespace types and word or two on their use.
+Here's the summary of the main namespace types and word or two on their use.
 - `UTS` - independent host names
 - `PID` - independent sets of process IDs
 - `Mount` - independent mount points for file/data access